Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

-Very rarely, a nonsteroidal anti-inflammatory agent can cause a generalized allergic reaction known as anaphylactic shock.
+Rarely, an NSAID can cause a generalized allergic reaction known as anaphylactic shock.
 If this happens, it usually occurs soon after the person starts taking the NSAID.
 The symptoms of this reaction include:

-- Swollen eyes, lips, or tongue
+- Swollen eyes, lips or tongue.

-- Difficulty swallowing
+- Difficulty swallowing.

-- Shortness of breath
+- Shortness of breath.

-- Rapid heart rate
+- Rapid heart rate.

-- Chest pain
+- Chest pain or tightness.

 If any of these symptoms occur, call 9-1-1 or have someone drive you to the nearest emergency room immediately.

-- If you are allergic to any medications, foods, or other substances
+- If you are allergic to any medications, foods or other substances.

-- If you are currently taking any other medications (including over-the-counter medications) and/or herbal or dietary supplements
+- If you currently take any other medications (including over-the-counter medications) and/or herbal or dietary supplements.

-- If you are pregnant, planning to become pregnant, or are breast-feeding
+- If you are pregnant, planning to become pregnant, or are breast-feeding.

-- If you have problems taking any medications
+- If you have problems taking any medications.

-- If you have anemia, kidney or liver disease, stomach or peptic ulcers, heart disease, high blood pressure, bleeding or clotting problems, asthma, or growth in the nose (nasal polyps)
+- If you have anemia, kidney or liver disease, stomach or peptic ulcers, heart disease, high blood pressure, bleeding or clotting problems, asthma or growth in the nose (nasal polyps).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy